trustypangolin/bedrock-foundation-template/tf/modules/network/README.md

 # Network Module
 Provisions a VPC with:
-1. A /16 CIDR range, with 9 or 12 (depending on number of AZs availible) /20 subnets (for public, private and secure).
+1. A /16 CIDR range, with 9 or 12 (depending on number of AZs availible) /20,/19,/20 subnets (for public, private and isolated).
 2. Gateway endpoints for DynamoDB and S3.
 3. S3 and Dynamo Gateway endpoints.
-4. Routing tables and NACLs that implements Itoc's public, private and secure subnet methodology.
+4. Routing tables and NACLs that implements public, private and isolated subnet methodology.
 5. NAT Gateways + EIPs for the private subnets.